stfc/aiida-mlip/docs/source/user_guide/tutorial.rst

     'retrieved': <FolderData: uuid: 5601957c-da54-4cd5-9e01-8a215e8ac4cf (pk: 1132)>}

-If more information are needed on specifi outputs they can be called like:
+If more information are needed on specific outputs they can be called like:

 .. code-block:: python